phanorcoll/nestjs-password/README.md

 <p align="center">- NPDM -</p>

 ## Description
-Implementation of Nestjs with Password, using Mongo db for data handling and Docker compose to orchestrate containers.
+Implementation of Nestjs with Passport for user Authentication, using Mongo db for data handling and Docker compose to orchestrate containers.

 ## Installation